Mega Man X8

 - Mission Control: The Navigators, each with their own analytical specialty.
-Layer handles enemy and boss strategies, Palette can help you find hidden items, and Alia is a light mix of the two.
-You can choose to go without them, which can improve your rank at the end of a stage.
+Layer handles enemy and boss strategies, Pallette can help you find hidden items, and Alia is a light mix of the two.
+You can choose to go without them, if you want.

-- New Game+: Featured in this game, allowing to start a new game with stuff from the previous round, although what can keep and eventually unlock depends on the difficulty.
-On Easy, you can only keep your Metals with nothing else kept or unlocked.
-On Normal or Hard, however, allows you to carry over your Metals along with your upgrades.
-If you fully-powered all three Maverick Hunters to 100% on Normal or Hard, you also have access to their Infinity+1 Armors, Zero's Σ Blade, and the Navigators as playable characters* on your New Game+.
+- New Game+: After beating the game, you can start over with all of your possessions from the previous round, although what can keep and eventually unlock depends on the difficulty.
+On Easy, you can only keep your Metals with nothing else kept or unlocked, although you can start New Game+ on Normal with all your Metals.
+On Normal or Hard, however, you're allowed to carry over your Metals along with your upgrades.
+If you fully-powered all three Maverick Hunters to 100% on Normal or Hard, you also have access to their Infinity+1 Armors, Zero's Σ Blade, and the Navigators as playable characters (see Double Unlock above) on your New Game+.

 - Noob Bridge: If you don't dash during the self-destruct sequence in Gateway's hallway, you'll fall into a pit and die.

 - Not Me This Time: The Maverick Hunters AND Sigma himself think Sigma is in charge of the new rebellion.

 - Old Save Bonus: In the PlayStation 2 version, those with a save file for Command Mission in their memory card can access a bonus boss fight with Cut Man in Optic Sunflower's stage.